 If you haven’t started at the beginning, then you are missing some things in your education.
 Please go to Post 1 and start there NOW to be sure you get a thorough understanding.

 In order for you to be able to find the more difficult leaks, you’re in for a surprise.
 There are only two locations where all the elbow grease in the world won’t help you.
-I know, you’re diligent and thorough and a true ‘Gadgetman’ and you found all there is to find and STILL The Groove hasn’t produced.
+I know, you’re diligent and thorough and a true ‘Gadgetman’ and you found all there is to find and STILL there’s more to be done.

 Do you remember Post One?
 If you haven’t been there, go back and read it again, all the way to here if you need the refresher.
-It details the function of an engine.
-From the intake air through to it exiting the engine.
-I want you to pay very close attention to the operation of the valves, for here (especially in older, more tired engines) is where you will find a true killer of the vacuum.
+It details the functions of a gasoline engine.
+I want you to pay very close attention to the operation of the valves, for here (especially in older, more tired engines) is where you will find a true killer of engine vacuum and thereby, engine efficiency.